Atolls of the Maldives: Etthingili Alifushi Atoll

 Etthingili Alifushi Atoll consists of two islands, Alifushi and Etthingili (also known as Kalhifushi), known as 'The Powell Islands' in the Admiralty Chart.
 The islands stand on a detached reef of their own with very deep waters (no sounding) between this reef and the northern end of the main Atoll.
 The length of this atoll is 2 mi with a width of 1 mi.
 Today, of the two islands, only Alifushi is inhabited.

 Maalhosmadulu Uthuruburi

 Maalhosmadulu Uthuruburi (Northern Maalhosmadulu Atoll) is 71 km in length from N to S, and 26 km across at its broadest part.
 Its western fringe is composed of a series of round or oval reefs (farus) irregularly placed (a feature peculiar to all the larger Northern Atolls).
 The centre is heavily dotted with coral patches (giri), some submerged and some awash.
-The concentration of giri is especially dense towards its SW quarter, close to Kandholhudhu Island (where there is the place most crowded with small reefs and shoals in the whole Maldives), but its narrower northern end is quite clear of reefs.
+The concentration of giri is especially dense towards its SW quarter, close to Kandholhudhoo Island (where there is the place most crowded with small reefs and shoals in the whole Maldives), but its narrower northern end is quite clear of reefs.
 The general depths of the lagoon are from 23 to 27 fathoms (42 to 49 m).